andreyorst/grscheme/README.md

 - `()` - procedure application, except in some special forms,
 - `;` - line comment,
 - `#` - pattern,
+- `:` - pattern expansion
 - `\` - escape.

-Reserved characters, that are not allowed as part of names of variables, neither by itself, nor in escaped form:
+Reserved characters, that are not allowed as part of names, neither by itself, nor in escaped form:
 - `(`, `)` - used for procedure application, lists,
 - `'` - used for quoting identifiers, and list construction,
+- `` ` `` - used for quasiquoting,
+- `,` - used for unquoting in quasiquote,
 - `#` - used for patterns,
+- `:` - used for accessing pattern's additional fields.
 - `;` - used for comments,
 - `"` - used as a string delimiter,
 - `\` - used to escape string delimiter in strings.

-Language should support variables, anonymous procedures, calling procedures through identifiers.

 ### Procedure creation
-All procedures are anonymous procedures and are created with `lambda` procedure:
+All procedures are anonymous procedures and are created with `lambda` (or `λ`) procedure:

 ```
 > (lambda (argument list) body)
 ```

-`lambda` accepts list of arguments with the first set of parenthesis, the rest expressions are treated as body, and returns a `#procedure`.
+`lambda` accepts list of arguments with the first set of parenthesis, the rest expressions are treated as body with implicit `progn` around it, and returns a `#procedure`.
 For example procedure which computes square of number `x` is defined like this:

 ```
 > (lambda (x) (* x x))
-=> #procedure
+#procedure
 ```

 We can apply procedure using extra set of parentheses around it and by providing